 Foreign investment can help propel startups and SMEs’ products into the global spotlight.
 It is these firms that often have difficulty sourcing finance, but have the most growth potential.
 The food and beverage industry is one set to bear the hard effects of climate change and a growing global population.
 Now, the opportunity to innovate and future proof an industry exists.
 We examine the food and beverage industry in Australia and look at potential opportunities for businesses in growing sectors.

-The Australian F&B Industry
+Opportunity – The Australian Food and Beverage Industry

 Food and beverage (F&B) is a huge industry in Australia that contributes significantly to its powerhouse economy.
 Meat, grains, dairy, seafood and wine are significant categories.
 Multinationals, as well as local niche producers, have cemented their place in the sector and their products have helped solidify Australian’s reputation as a premium global F&B supplier.
 Australia’s multicultural population and large climatic variance have helped to diversify the nation’s F&B offerings.